 What Are the Benefits of Family Sharing?

-This feature is designed for parents who want to share their Steam Library with children.
+This feature is designed for parents who want to share their Steam Library with their children.
 The main perk is that both users get to play a game without messing up each other’s achievements, progress, or saves.

 The Limitations You Should Know About

-As mentioned, you can set up Family Sharing on ten computers, if this isn’t the only thing.
-Shared libraries require an internet connection and there’s no Offline Mode.
+As mentioned, you can set up Family Sharing on ten computers if this isn’t the only thing.
+Shared libraries require an internet connection, and there’s no Offline Mode.
 This is despite the fact you keep “Don’t save account credentials on this computer” unchecked.

 Steam Up Your Family Gaming